Skilteee/PALETTE/README.md

 # PALETTE

-Code and released checkpoints for per-layer refusal-direction ablation with LoRA.
-The current release targets Llama-2-7b-chat-hf and the five GenHarm categories.
+This repository contains the official implementation of PALETTE, a method for selectively relaxing safety refusal in large language models (LLMs) and vision-language models (VLMs) through per-layer direction ablation with LoRA.

 ## Table of Contents